I was tidying virtually with my client recently and the next day we had this exchange:

 - Goodwill (drive through donation of a variety of goods)

-- The WasteShed (they accept almost any school/desk/office/art or craft supply you can think of)
+- The WasteShed (accepting almost any school/desk/office/art or craft supply you can think of)

 - Half Price Books (instant consignment – books)